 First – when we Africans say aunt, we mean almost any older female relation.
 In fact, she is my mother’s cousin but we’ve always called her aunt.
 Although she grew up my mum, she spent most of her life her in the UK as a midwife, and she worked here for 35 years in London, delivering who knows how many babies.

 And when first came to love here, she was the person who looked after me.
 She was the one who I could always stay with when I was in London, she was the one who would cook Sierra Leonean food for me, and would be on the end of the telephone to talk to and to keep me up to date with what was happening with the family.
 I owe her a lot.

 And so when she comes over, we pull out all the stops.
 The children (one of whom is her godchild) are on good behaviour, we make sure everything is comfortable and that she doesn’t have to do anything and we make the best food possible.
 And this spicy orange chicken is what will be on the menu.

 Making this orange chicken is pretty easy.
 But to make sure it is right I did have to try it out for times.
 It was a success.
 I should show you the small pile of bones that is all that is left, but I’m afraid they’re already in a stockpot.

 Tips for roasting a whole chicken

-- Cover it in foil for most of the cooking time.
+- Cover it with foil for most of the cooking time.
 This keeps it moist.
-If you brown your chicken first – that;s done without foil and you add the foil when you turn your oven down.
+If you brown your chicken first – that’s done without foil and you add the foil when you turn your oven down.
 Or vice versa if you prefer to do it the other way.
 Even more important for game birds like pheasant

 - Keep the legs and wings tidy.
 This is simple physics, an object with a large surface area will cook faster than one with a relatively smaller surface area.
 So legs and wings sticking out will get truly burned before the main body is even half way cooked.